 - 5.2.1.3.
 Crossing lane markings in order to drive around an obstacle - 5.2.1.3.1.
 The ALKS shall only respond to an obstacle by entering partly into the adjacent lane if a regular lane change out of its current lane of travel is not possible, e.g. due to the traffic situation or an adjacent lane not being available and if this behaviour can be considered not to increase the risk to the vehicle occupants and other road users. - 5.2.1.3.2.
-The vehicle shall aim at returning completely to its original lane of travel once the situation that required this manoeuvre has passed. - 5.2.1.3.3 These manoeuvres shall not endanger the safety of the vehicle occupants or any other road user by: - (a) ensuring sufficient lateral and longitudinal distance to road boundaries, vehicle and other road users; - (b) the lateral acceleration not exceeding 1.0 m/s2; and - (c) complying with the assessment of the target lane according to paragraph 5.2.6.7.2. and its sub-paragraphs when crossing the lane marking by more than 1.0 m.
+The vehicle shall aim at returning completely to its original lane of travel once the situation that required this manoeuvre has passed. - 5.2.1.3.3 These manoeuvres shall not endanger the safety of the vehicle occupants or any other road user by: - (a) ensuring sufficient lateral and longitudinal distance to road boundaries, vehicle and other road users; - (b) the lateral acceleration not exceeding [1.0] m/s2; and - (c) complying with the assessment of the target lane according to paragraph 5.2.6.7.2. and its sub-paragraphs when crossing the lane marking by more than [half/a third] of the vehicle's width 1.0 m.